-Who Died Today: Celebrity Deaths - Famous People In History
+Who Died Today – Latest Celebrity & Notable Deaths

 Remembering those who left us too early

 Kobe Bryant was born Kobe Bean Bryant on August 23, 1978, and died on January 26, 2020, in a helicopter crash.
-He was a professional NBA basketball player who spent his entire career, 20 years, playing with the Los Angeles Lakers.
+He was a professional NBA basketball player who spent his entire 20-year career playing for the Los Angeles Lakers.

 Dr. Martin Luther King Jr., born Michael King Jr., was born on January 15, 1929.
 He led the American civil rights movement from 1955 until his assassination in 1968.
 He was the son of early civil rights activist and minister Martin Luther King Sr.